 Meg came to Ed First with a decade of experience leading classrooms, nonprofit programs and research efforts in schools and districts across the country.
 This on-the-ground perspective deeply informs her approach to strategy consulting, because she understands the importance of designing relevant, actionable solutions rooted in the day-to-day realities of students, families and educators.

-Meg lives in Boulder, Colorado and holds her MA in Education Policy, Organization and Leadership Studies from Stanford University.
+Meg lives in San Francisco, CA and holds her MA in Education Policy, Organization and Leadership Studies from Stanford University.
 Outside of work, Meg enjoys volunteering locally, playing music, reading novels and hiking with her dog Miles.

 - Build coherent strategy